eaprelsky/infodynamics/book/01_the_lightning_bolt_moment.md

 $$I_{info} ≈ \frac{U_{info}}{R_{info}}$$

-This isn't literal physics—it's a potentially useful mathematical metaphor. **A framework that might help us understand and optimize information transfer.**
+This isn't literal physics—it's information dynamics. **A potentially useful mathematical framework that might help us understand and optimize information transfer.**

 The ancient wisdom of energy cultivation had perhaps intuited patterns that we might now be able to model mathematically—patterns that might also apply to AI development and neural network optimization.